Will Your Vendors Fall Victim to Ransomware and Other Cybersecurity Threats?

 While machines running updated versions of Microsoft were protected from the bug, those that didn’t automatically update software or, worse yet, operated Windows XP, a legacy product Microsoft stopped supporting two years ago, were in danger.
 The attack encrypted the user’s data and demanded a ransom payment to get the information back.

 The good news is that few institutions in the U.S. were affected, but this may not be the case for every cyberattack.
 That’s why financial institutions (FIs) need to be sure to have strong cybersecurity in place—and they must be certain their vendors do the same—so that systems and customer data remain secure.
+Ncyber is an online version of the FFIEC Cybersecurity Assessment Tool that can help your FI get a handle on cyber risks.

 Don’t wait until the next worldwide bug hits to assess the risks posed by your third-party vendors.
 We may have been lucky this go around, but the next attack could be more sophisticated.